meshtastic/meshtastic/docs/hardware/linux.md

 This page is a place holder.

-The device software can run on Hardware that runs Linux to execute unit tests.
+The device software can run on hardware that runs Linux to execute unit tests.

 Fledgling support for a LoRa USB dongle has been in the works.